-“that they don’t give you points for finishing first” (Louis, Customer Support)
+“That they don’t give you points for finishing first”

 We all remember the rule that if you finish with more than 30 minutes until the end, you're free to smugly stand and leave your scribbling classmates to suffer, but if you haven't revisted the questions that had your head scratching the first time, then it's not worth it.
 Use your time to re-read and tighten up your answers where you can.
 There’s always room for improvement.

-“to not skip the parts I knew whilst revising” (Konstantina, Business Manager)
+“To not skip the parts I knew whilst revising”

 Tempting as it may seem, missing out the parts you think you know is not always a smart idea.
 Sure, you've probably recited these points so much your dog knows it too, but revising in full chapters can provide you with the continuity you need to recall more information on exam day.